jdherg/contrapositive/README.md

 * Change positions fluidly when out at top/bottom
 * Multiple sets
 * Move.defaultAction
+* Figure out what to do about previousAction across moves
 * Pull render loop out of index.html
 * Progression mid-dance
 * Fix axis formatting